21 Great Gift Ideas for Anyone Who’s Learning a Langauge

-Of course, any nice person will love any gift that’s given with love.
-However, sometimes you really want to show someone that you care with a super-thoughtful gift that suits them perfectly.
+While anyone would love any gift that’s given with love, sometimes you really want to show someone that you care with a super thoughtful gift that suits them perfectly.

 We’ve been geeking out over the following books, movies, gadgets and gizmos all year long.